 You can erase the current configuration and restore the factory default settings.
 You might want to do this if you move the modem router to a different network.
-(See Factory Default Settings on page 101.)
+(For more information, see Factory Default Settings on page 99.)

 To erase the configuration settings: